adelbertc/cinema/README.md

 created on the machine that will eventually aggregate all the results.
-Once the Producer is spawned by  the application and receives the `PreProduce` message, it in turn spawns (possibly several) Directors on remote machines.
-The Producer instructs the Directors to work by sending an `Action` message to them.
-When the Directors are done working on their slice of the graph, they will send an `ActionResult` message to the Producer.
+Once the Producer is spawned by  the application and receives the `PreProduction` message, it in turn spawns (possibly several) Directors on remote machines.
+The Producer instructs the Directors to work by sending an `StartProduction` message to them.
+When the Directors are done working on their slice of the graph, they will send an `ProductionResult` message to the Producer.
 The Producer will then write the results to an output file.